Mynameistessa/my-website/blogposts/unknown-type.md

 `if (typeof example === 'number') example++;`

 &nbsp;

-This is why a variable of type unknown is only assignable to itself or any.
-This is also why the following principles hold:

-&nbsp;
-* In an intersection everything absorbs unknown: T & unknown => T

-* In a union unknown absorbs all other types: T | unknown => unknown *

-&nbsp;
-*except for any!

-&nbsp;
 The key principle to remember here is that we cannot read properties or assign it or perform operations on an unknown value before narrowing the type down first.
+While the any type is like an escape hatch out of the type system, the unknown type will force us to ensure type safety.

 &nbsp;
 ##  **Use Cases**